nbianchi at stanford dot edu

 Primary fields: Public Economics, Economics of Education.

-2012-14 George P. Shultz Scholar, Stanford Institute for Economic Policy Research.
+2012-14, George P. Shultz Scholarship, Stanford Institute for Economic Policy Research.

 Referee for American Economic Review.